Kenny G: Criticism

-Kenny G's 1999 single "What a Wonderful World" was particularly criticized for its overdubbing of Louis Armstrong's recording of the same song.
-Mark Sabbatini found G's cover to be an "unconscionable act of auditory graffiti" over the Armstrong song.
-The New York Times Ben Ratliff opined that a recording by Armstrong, known especially for improvisation, should not be altered by a musician "whose range and depth of understanding was already in question."
-Alto saxophonist Charles McPherson expressed "mixed feelings", stating that Kenny G's "audience probably does not know Armstrong or Getz or Charlie Parker.
+Kenny G's 1999 single "What a Wonderful World" was criticized for his overdubbing onto Louis Armstrong's original recording.
+Mark Sabbatini of All About Jazz considered it an "unconscionable act of auditory graffiti".
+Ben Ratliff of The New York Times said the original recording should not be altered by a musician "whose range and depth of understanding was already in question."
+Saxophonist Charles McPherson expressed "mixed feelings", stating that Kenny G's "audience probably does not know Armstrong or Getz or Charlie Parker.
 So, if he feels like his audience should be more familiar with those people, I can't see anything aesthetically wrong with that."
-On the other hand, pianist Fred Hersch, commenting on the occasion of that cover track, said that Kenny G is "not a jazz musician."
+Pianist Fred Hersch bluntly stated that Kenny G is "not a jazz musician."

-Critic Josef Woodard found Kenny G serving "a noble purpose by offering musicians a paradigm of what not to do" in a JazzTimes poll in which, though, players such as Stan Kenton, Maynard Ferguson, Miles Davis, John Coltrane, and Ornette Coleman were characterized as "overrated".
+Saxophonist Branford Marsalis defended G, saying "they need to leave Kenny alone.
+He's not stealing jazz.
+The audience he has wouldn't be caught dead at a real jazz concert or club.
+It's not like some guy says, 'You know, I used to listen to Miles, Trane and Ornette.
+And then I heard Kenny G, and I never put on another Miles record.'
+It's a completely different audience."

-In 2021, HBO released a documentary on Kenny G, Listening to Kenny G, directed by Penny Lane.
-Lane stated she chose Kenny G as her subject because he is "a musician who is objectively popular, by way of record sales, but is also hated by the 'critical class'."
-Richard Brody, in a New Yorker report, cited Kenny G in the film responding "cheerful[ly]" to a question about what he loves about music, with, "I don't know if I love music that much," and continuing, "when I listen to music, I think about the musicians and I just think about what it takes to make that music and how much they had to practice."
+In 2021, HBO released a documentary on Kenny G, Listening to Kenny G, directed by Penny Lane, who stated she chose Kenny G as her subject because he is "a musician who is objectively popular, by way of record sales, but is also hated by the 'critical class'."
+When asked in the film what he loves about music, Kenny G says, "I don't know if I love music that much...when I listen to music, I think about the musicians and I just think about what it takes to make that music and how much they had to practice."
+Richard Brody of The New Yorker called G's response a "slap to the face" of musicians and music lovers.